cloudb2/processus/docs/user-guide.md

  * "LESS OR EQUALS", "<="
  * (note case is ignored)
  * OUTPUT
- * @param task.data.conditions each condition is updated to include a result e.g.
+ * @param task.parameters.conditions each condition is updated to include a result e.g.
  "[condition name]"{
    "valueA":[ValueA],
    "operator":[operator],